oamg/leapp/docs/source/first-actor.md

                      hostname)
 ```

-If you want, you can edit the description of the actor now.
+You can edit the description of the actor now.

-Now we can save the file and it's ready to run from commandline via:
+Save the file, and it is ready to be run from the commandline:

 ```shell
 	$ snactor run HostnameScanner